Mathématique: Chapter 46

 “I believe you owe me twenty-four dollars,” Rush said, unperturbed.

 Eli sighed and pulled out his wallet.
 “Okay, but for this?
-You get the dirt cheap diner, not the moderately cheap Indian place.”
+You get the dirt cheap diner, not the regularly cheap Indian place.”

 Rush pocketed the proffered money and looked at Eli, undecided.

 “You’re turning trigonometric tricks for cash,” Eli said.
-“You’re not going to say no to diner food.”
+“You’re not gonna say no to diner food.”

-“Sweet,” Eli said, managing to do a passable job at suppressing a grin.
+“Sweet.”
+Eli did a passable job suppressing a grin.

 The diner was an unpretentious affair with laminated menus and red synthetic material covering cushioned booths.
-At five o’clock in the evening, the place was nearly deserted.
-Light entered, coming bright and angled through the windows as the sun began its decent into the west.
+At five o’clock in the evening, the place was deserted.
+Light entered, bright and angled through the windows as the sun began its slow summer descent.

-He tried to select a meal with the highest ratio of calories per dollar that wasn’t likely to also be entirely atrocious.
-He had absolutely no memory of preference for anything, so in the end, after an amount of deliberation that Eli seemed to find vaguely perplexing he had settled on the ‘club sandwich,’ which was, certainly, the best decision he could ever remember making because—
+Rush spent some time selecting a meal with a high calorie/dollar ratio that also carried reasonable odds of palatability.
+He’d no memory of preference for anything, so, in the end, after an amount of deliberation that Eli seemed to find baffling, he’d settled on the Club Sandwich.
+This was, certainly, the best decision he could ever remember making because—

-“Um, you are attacking that thing like you haven’t eaten in days,” Eli said, sounding partially impressed, partially uncomfortable.
+“Um, you are attacking that thing like you haven’t eaten in days,” Eli said, impressed and uncomfortable.

-Eli was making considerably more sedate progress on his fried ravioli.
-“You have been eating, right?”
+Eli, making more sedate progress on his fried ravioli, asked, “You have been eating, right?”

-“Yes,” Rush said, defensively, putting down his sandwich and taking a sip of water.
+“Yes.”
+Rush said, defensively.
+He put down his sandwich and took a sip of water.

+Eli didn’t look convinced.
+“Are you homeless?
 Am I accidentally feeding a homeless person right now?
-Because if so, I need to tell my mom about this—it will make her so happy.
+Because if so, I need to tell my mom; it’ll make her SO happy.
 She serves the underserved.”

 “No,” Rush said.